 A net debit is taken to enter the trade.

-In this example below we will:
+In the example below, we will:

 - Buy one call, strike price A